 Use static analysis tools that identify conditions that can result in unspecified behavior.

 Ensure that a specific use of a construct having unspecified behaviour produces a result that is the same for all of the possible behaviours permitted by the language specification.

+For situation where order of evaluation or number of evaluations is unspecified, use only operations with no side-effects, or idempotent behaviour, to avoid the vulnerability.

 When developing coding guidelines for a specific language